FACTBOX-UK faces winter of strikes as workers demand higher pay | Health

 FACTBOX-UK faces winter of strikes as workers demand higher pay

-Below are some of the industries in which labour unions have undertaken or threatened strikes: RAILWAYS
+Below are some of the industries in which labour unions have undertaken or threatened strikes, echoing actions across Europe: RAILWAYS

 Large sections of Britain's rail network have been repeatedly brought to a standstill over recent months.
 Tens of thousands of railway workers will stage further strikes before and after Christmas in a dispute over pay and conditions.
 Commuters are bracing for severe travel disruption over the festive period.